 Entering students whose official transcripts indicate 12 or more units of transferable studio course work from a WASC- or NASAD-accredited institution will automatically waive the 12 First-Year Core requirements.
 Students whose official transcripts show fewer than 12 units of transferable studio course work may be required to take one or all of the requirements based on a portfolio review by the First Year Program Office.

 Transfer Credit Policy for Major Studio Requirements

 Transfer credit for major studio requirements will be determined by transcript evaluation and portfolio review.
 Because studio requirements and evaluation criteria differ among majors, credit cannot be granted for studio courses prior to a student's declaration of major and may alter if the student's major changes.
-The program chair or advisor determines the transfer credit for major studio requirements.
+The program chair determines the transfer credit for major studio requirements.